Ceceilia M. Markham, DMD Orthodontist is now Warrington Orthodontics.

 Age of the Patient

 The age of the patient can also impact the length of orthodontic treatment.
-Children and teenagers generally experience shorter treatment times than adults due to the flexibility and growth potential of their jawbones.
-In younger patients, the bones are still developing, which can make tooth movement faster and more efficient.
+Children and teenagers generally experience shorter treatment times than adults due to the growth potential of their jawbones.

-• Children and Teenagers: The typical treatment time for children and teens is between 18 to 24 months.
+• Children and teenagers: In younger patients, the bones are still developing, which can make tooth movement faster and more efficient.
 Younger patients may also require early intervention to address bite issues, such as expansion, before full orthodontic treatment begins.

 Patient Compliance

-For example, clear aligner users need to wear the aligners for 20-22 hours per day to ensure effective results.
+For example, clear aligner users need to wear the aligners for 22 hours per day to ensure effective results.
 Failure to follow this guideline can prolong treatment time.

 Phases of Orthodontic Treatment